 Tombstone

-Tombstone is approximately 75 miles (121 km) southeast of Tucson.
-If you’re a fan of “The Movie” (and let’s face it, there is really only one movie about Tombstone that counts), you’ll want to make this trip.
+The city of Tombstone is approximately 75 miles (121 km) southeast of Tucson.
+If you’re a fan of “The Film” (and let’s face it, there is really only one film about Tombstone that counts), you’ll want to make this trip.

 I won’t lie to you about Tombstone.
 When I visited, it wasn’t at all what I expected.
 But there was a very good reason for that.
-I’m writing a separate post to tell you all about it.
+You can read all about it in my article Tombstone- How to See the Ghost That Isn’t.

 Casa Grande Ruins National Monument

-Casa Grande is located approximately 75 miles (121 km) northwest of Tucson.
+Casa Grande Ruins National Monument is located approximately 75 miles (121 km) northwest of Tucson.
 It’s an easy side trip to/from Phoenix.

 Casa Grande Ruins was built between 1300 and 1350 AD and is worth a stop for even those with a vague interest in Southwest architecture.
 The ruins are free to visit.
 Check hours of operation on the monument’s website above.